ZerBea/hcxdumptool/README.md

 * It does not record all traffic captured on the WLAN device.
 (Use tshark or Wireshark in parallel.)

 * It does not perform Evil Twin attacks.

+* It does not provide to prived a beutifil status display

 * It is not a honey pot.